microsoft/trident/README.md

 The desired state of the machine is described by passing one of the following:

 - **hostConfiguration**: describes the host configuration.
-This is the configuration that Trident will apply to the host (same payload as `hostConfigurationFile`, but directly embedded in the Trident configuration).
+This is the configuration that Trident will apply to the host.
-- **hostConfigurationFile**: path to the Host Configuration file.
-This is a YAML file that describes the host configuration in the Host Configuration format.
 - **kickstart**: describes the host configuration in the kickstart format.
 This is the configuration that Trident will apply to the host (same payload as `kickstartFile`, but directly embedded in the Trident configuration).
 WIP,